Toast (honor): Situations

 Toasts are generally offered at times of celebration or commemoration, including certain holidays, such as New Year's Eve.
 Other occasions include retirement celebrations, housewarming parties, births, etc. The protocol for toasting at weddings is comparatively elaborate and fixed.
 At a wedding reception, the father of the bride, in his role as host, regularly offers the first toast, thanking the guests for attending, offering tasteful remembrances of the bride's childhood, and wishing the newlyweds a happy life together.
 The best man usually proposes a toast in the form of best wishes and congratulations to the newlyweds.
-A best man's toast takes the form of a short speech (3–5 minutes) that combines a mixture of humor and sincerity.
-The humor often comes in the shape of the best man telling jokes at the groom's expense whilst the sincerity incorporates the praise and complimentary comments that a best man should make about the bride and groom, amongst others.
+A best man's toast takes the form of a short speech (3–5 minutes) that combines a mixture of humour and sincerity.
+The humour often comes in the shape of the best man telling jokes at the groom's expense, whilst the sincerity incorporates the praise and complimentary comments that a best man should make about the bride and groom, amongst others.
 The actual "toast" is then delivered at the end of the speech and is a short phrase wishing the newlyweds a happy, healthy, loving life together.
-The maid of honor may follow suit, appropriately tailoring her comments to the bride.
+The maid of honour may follow suit, appropriately tailoring her comments to the bride.
 The groom may offer the final toast, thanking the bride's parents for hosting the wedding, the wedding party for their participation, and finally dedicating the toast to the bridesmaids.

 Typical traditional wedding toasts include the following: